-The discrete system model can be constructed by applying sampling to the signals and channel impulse responses.
-Depending on the sampling rate, the channel can be coarsely characterized into the following three regimes.
+The construction of discrete-time system models falls into the following three regimes depending on the sampling rate:

-\begin{itemize} \item Sampling $h^{(u,v)}(t)$ at low rate, all the energy in the continuous duration $D$ would be captured by a single sampling interval, so the resulting discrete channel would be a scalar coefficient, which is approximately Gaussian distributed due to the law of large numbers.
-This is usually called the \textbf{narrowband} channel (or frequency-flat). \item Sampling at higher rate would make the energy in $D$ be captured in multiple sampling intervals, each with an independent scalar coefficient.
-This is usually called the \textbf{wideband} channel, or \textbf{frequency selective} with rich scattering environment. \item The third regime occurs when the number of sampling bins is much larger than the number of paths in $\mathcal{L}$.
+\begin{itemize} \item Sampling $h^{(u,v)}(t)$ at low rate, all the energy in the delay spread $D$ would be captured by a single sampling interval, so the resulting discrete channel would be a scalar coefficient, which is approximately Gaussian distributed due to the law of large numbers.
+This is called the \textbf{narrowband}, or \textbf{frequency-flat} channel. \item Sampling at higher rate would make the energy in $D$ be captured in multiple sampling intervals, each with an independent scalar coefficient.
+This is called the \textbf{wideband} channel, or \textbf{frequency selective} with rich scattering environment. \item The third regime occurs when the number of sampling bins is much larger than the number of paths in $\mathcal{L}$.
 The sampled channel coefficients are sparse and not Gaussian distributed.
 This is called the \textbf{ultra-wideband}. \end{itemize}